basselsaleh/blog/_posts/2021-05-03-first-post.md

 # Hello World!

 So here it is, my first blog post.
-More likely than not this particular post will have a short life, and I'll delete it once I create my first **hIgH quAliTY** blog post.
+More likely than not this particular post will have a short life, and I'll delete it once I create my first **hIgH quAliTy** blog post.
 I have used markdown a little bit before, mostly for making hastily thrown together `README` files for repos that I never made public anyway.
 It seems pretty intuitive to use so far.
 Let's test some features.

 ## Lists